8 Days, 7 Nights

 Bishkek Bazaar, Boz Boltok

 We will be meeting in the morning to introduce the group and share an insight into the journey.
 We will make sure everyone is prepped up for the trip and soon we will leave for a morning city walk to capture and enjoy the bustling bazaar, filled with colorful foods and goods.
-In the afternoon we will head out towards Kochkor, but will stop on the way for a hike to Konorchek Canyon - a 3km walk through a red sandstone gorge that will take us to a spectacular view for sunset, dependent on the weather.
+In the afternoon we will head out towards Kochkor, but will stop on the way for a hike to Konorchek Canyon - a walk through a red sandstone gorge that will take us to a spectacular, grandiose view.

 Bishkek Bazaar, Konorchek Canyon